Bakytnur16/game/README.md

 #### Blendoku
 > Choose from a group of colors that are different from others
 > Timer（count）
-> Difficulty gradually becomes harder
+> Difficulty gradually becomes harder。